WeblateOrg/weblate/docs/admin/access.rst

     Can display detailed translation reports.
 Can add translation [Users, Managers, Owners]
     Can start translations in new language.
+Can mass add translation [Managers, Owners]
+    Can start translations in several languages at once.
 Can delete translation [Managers, Owners]
     Can remove translation.
 Can change sub project [Managers, Owners]